A DIAMOND'S CARAT

 HOW DIAMOND CARAT WEIGHT CAN AFFECT COST

-Economically, it's common and tempting for a cutter to leave a little more weight on the crown and pavilion, (the top and the bottom) or the girdle, since it can push the stone to the next 'magic weight'.
-Doing this can negatively affect the diamond's cut quality, and can make it appear dull and lifeless, but some jewelers will count on their customers not noticing.
-The magic weights are as follows: 1/2ct, 3/4ct, 90 points, 1ct, 1.5ct, 2ct etc. 'Under-sizes' are diamonds that weigh just below a magic weight; they can be a bargain, but there are a lot less to choose from.
+Economically, it's common and tempting for a cutter to leave a little more weight on the crown and pavilion, (the top and the bottom) or the girdle since it can push the stone to the next 'magic weight' doing this can negatively affect the diamond's cut quality and can make it appear dull and lifeless, but some jewelers will count on their customers not noticing.
+The magic weights are as follows: 1/2ct, 3/4ct, 90 points, 1ct, 1.5ct, 2ct, etc. 'Under-sizes' are diamonds that weigh just below a magic weight; they can be a bargain, but there are a lot less to choose from.
+Visually, there’s just a little difference between a 0.99-carat diamond and one that weighs a full carat, but the price differences between the two can be significant.